WebOrigami/docs/src/content/cli/intro2.md

 ## Use ori as a general-purpose JavaScript shell tool

-Suppose you have a collection of functions:
+The samples include a small collection of functions:

 ```console
 $ ori double.js